nolebase/integrations/docs/pages/en/integrations/vitepress-plugin-enhanced-readabilities/index.md

   vite: { // [!code ++]
     ssr: { // [!code ++]
       noExternal: [ // [!code ++]
-        '@nolebase/vitepress-plugin-enhanced-readabilities', // [!code ++]
+        // If there are other packages that need to be processed by Vite, you can add them here. // [!code hl] '@nolebase/vitepress-plugin-enhanced-readabilities', // [!code ++]
       ], // [!code ++]
     }, // [!code ++]